Chronic Hypertension and Pregnancy

-Greater than or equal to 140 mm Hg systolic pressure (Pressure is at its greatest when the heart contracts and is pumping the blood.
-This is called systolic pressure.)
+Systolic pressure of 140 mm Hg or higher.
+Pressure is at its highest when the heart contracts and is pumping the blood.
+This

-Greater than or equal to 90 mm Hg diastolic pressure (When the heart is at rest, in-between beats, blood pressure falls.
-This is called diastolic pressure.)
+Diastolic pressure of 90 mm Hg or higher.
+When the heart is at rest between beats blood pressure falls.
+This is called diastolic

 How does pregnancy affect chronic hypertension?

 Most risks aren't increased for most women with mild chronic hypertension if there

 are no other complications.
 But risks are much greater for mother and baby if hypertension

 is severe.
 This is also true if there are other conditions, such as diabetes, or if preeclampsia

 Risks of severe chronic hypertension in pregnancy may include:

 Risks to the baby before and after birth depend on the severity of the disease.
 The